tcardoso2/considering/README.md

 # considering
 An assertion to document business rules / user stories

+v 0.0.9:  Adding modal verbs, continuing on verification is statement has a proper user story format.
+Introducing base class 'base' where all other classes inherit from; Introducing types of verbs:
+** Modal verb;
+** Auxiliary verb;
 v 0.0.8:  Working on determiner "first" and "last" for object statements.
 WIP on iterator object. v 0.0.7:  Continuation isUserStoryFormat, created userStory class, and static methods for checking if user, action and purpose exist, which can be caled without instantiating the class.
 v 0.0.6:  Added more user advanced Unit tests, added tag and unTag functions, WIP next on isUserStoryFormat